Skill-building

 Clear Communication

-This fun activity demonstrates the importance of clear communication and some of the pitfalls when instructions are ambiguous.
+Description This fun activity demonstrates the importance of clear communication and some of the pitfalls when instructions are ambiguous.
 This activity was adapted from The Customer Service Activity Book.
+Materials A jacket or sweater that buttons up the front Directions Ask the group to form a circle around you.
+You should be wearing the jacket.…Full content with purchase

 Best and Worst Customer Service (Remote ready)